GuzmanVic/calculadora/README.md

 3. Ready!
 Now you can use the Calculator in your device.

 ## Use
-- Abre la aplicación Calculadora Android en tu dispositivo.
-- Toca los números y operadores en la pantalla para realizar tus cálculos.
-- El resultado se mostrará en la parte superior de la pantalla.
-- Open the Calculator app in your device.
+- Open the Calculator app on your device.
-- Tocuh the numbers and operators on the screen to make your calculations.
+- Tap the numbers and operators on the screen to perform your calculations.
-- The result will be show
+- The result will be displayed at the top of the screen.
-## Contribución
-Si deseas contribuir a este proyecto, ¡eres bienvenido!
-Puedes enviar sugerencias, informar problemas o enviar solicitudes de extracción.
-Asegúrate de seguir las mejores prácticas de desarrollo y respetar las pautas de contribución.

-## Licencia
+## Contribution
-Este proyecto está bajo la Licencia [Nombre de la Licencia].
-Puedes consultar el archivo [LICENSE](LICENSE) para obtener más detalles.
+If you wish to contribute to this project, you are welcome!
+You can send suggestions, report problems, or submit pull requests.
+Make sure to follow the best development practices and respect the contribution guidelines.

-## Contacto
+## Contact
-Si tienes alguna pregunta o comentario sobre la Calculadora Android, no dudes en ponerte en contacto conmigo en [tu dirección de correo electrónico] o [tu cuenta de GitHub].
+If you have any questions or comments about the Calculator, please feel free to contact me at [vguzmanloredo@gmail.com] or through my GitHub account.### ESPAÑOL

 ### ESPAÑOL
 # Calculadora